zapier/visual-builder/docs/_partners/zap-templates.md

 ![Zapier App Directory Page](https://cdn.zapier.com/storage/photos/b625939587cb8a8c7242f375c714d6aa.png)

-The easiest way to find Zap Templates is in Zapier’s [App Directory](https://zapier.com/apps/) where we have individual pages for each of the 1,300+ apps that integrate with Zapier.
+The easiest way to find Zap Templates is in Zapier’s [App Directory](https://zapier.com/apps/) where we have individual pages for each of the 3000+ apps that integrate with Zapier.
 Want to find Gmail integrations?
 Go to [zapier.com/apps/gmail/integrations](https://zapier.com/apps/gmail/integrations/) to see the top apps connected with Gmail on Zapier, followed by a list of popular Gmail Zap Templates and Zapier content about Gmail use cases.

-Find your app’s App Directory page at `zapier.com/apps/YourApp/integrations`, replacing `YourApp` with your app’s name.

 ![Zapier App Directory two-app page](https://cdn.zapier.com/storage/photos/ca6556adda39eeb6f8477a873122d444.png)

 Want to find ways to connect two specific apps?
 Click one of the top apps on any App Directory page to see our two-app pages, such as the one above for Trello and Gmail.
 It shows the most popular use cases for those two apps together.

-Find your app’s two-app pages at `zapier.com/apps/YourApp/integrations/OtherApp`, substituting `YourApp` with your app’s name and `OtherApp` with the other app connected to your app.

 Zapier also shows these top use cases to logged in users, promoting your app’s top Zap Templates to people who have connected Zapier to your app.